City of York (barque): Sinking

-The keeper telephoned the news of the sighting to the head pilot who was on duty in the main island settlement at Thompson Bay who readied himself and his pilot boat to go to the assistance of the ship once it signalled for a pilot.
+The keeper telephoned the news of the sighting to the head pilot who was on duty in the main island settlement at Thomson Bay who readied himself and his pilot boat to go to the assistance of the ship once it signalled for a pilot.

-At 6:45, the ship had still not signalled for a pilot and the assistant lighthouse keeper challenged the ship by lighting a flare at the base of the lighthouse, meaning for the ship to stand off until the pilot had arrived.
+At 6:45 pm, the ship had still not signalled for a pilot and the assistant lighthouse keeper challenged the ship by lighting a flare at the base of the lighthouse, meaning for the ship to stand off until the pilot had arrived.

 The captain however mistook the signal for the international code as being from a pilot boat itself and that the ship should continue towards it (the pilot boat).
 The ship was now unwittingly sailing straight towards the shallow reefs which surround the island.

 Lead was cast three times over 15 minutes to gauge the depth, and readings of 15, 9 and 5 fathom were taken respectively.
 Shortly after the last cast, breakers were sighted.
 The captain gave immediate orders to turn the ship but was unsuccessful and she struck remaining high on the reef 200 m offshore from what is today the City of York bay, midway along the north side of the island.